starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 "Secret methods?"
 Jonas mused.
 "You are a secret keeper no doubt.
 I mean, your patrons talk to you because you offer drinks, not judgments."

-"Well, I suppose."
+"Well, I suppose," The bartender agreed.

 "It's my son's third birthday.
 Born of a married woman, you've likely riddled out I'm sure, who never wants to see me again and will of course tell her husband everything... after the funeral, on his grave."

-"And thus are adulterers passed to the next generation."
+"And thus are adulterers passed to the next generation," the bartender mused.

 "Hmph," I like you.
 "Here is another tip, should you prove attentive to more story," he passed the man another twenty.
 "You see, it would be easily disregarded if told by a sober man.
 And a drunken man, even worse.
 For I work at a most unusual bank.
 I wouldn't expect people to believe it exists."

-"What bank?"
+"What bank?" the bartender squinted.

 "The Bank of Secrets.
 We have a trade in secrets."

-"Oh really?"
+"Oh really?" the bartender snorted.

 "Some imagination is required to understand how the bank operates.
 How we make money, I mean.
 But in today's modern world, well, anything that can be bought and sold can be a business."

-"True words, my friend.
-True words."
+"True words, my friend," The bartender agreed, "True words."

 "But privacy has been valued since man wore clothes.
 Though of course the bank couldn't have taken it's present form without the invention of currency.
 We aren't humanity's oldest profession."